 Coronavirus – Temporary Chapel Closure

 In line with the government’s recommendations we have taken the decision to cease all activities at the Chapel.
 Until we are given the official all clear, there will be no Sunday services and our Chapel and meeting rooms will not be available for hire.
 We shall be inspecting and cleaning the building as usual and sincerely hope that our normal activities can be resumed soon.
-In the meantime, our minister will post a weekly message with prayers on our website (click here for the latest) and we are now holding online live services every Sunday, expertly led by a member of the congregation.
-Please keep an eye on the website and on our Facebook page ‘The Great Meeting Unitarian Chapel.’
+In the meantime, our minister will post a weekly homily with prayers on our website (click here for the latest) and we are now holding online live services every Sunday, expertly led by a member of the congregation.
+Please see Services page for details on how to join these online services.

 We are a long-established congregation of, at present, thirty to forty individuals who share an enquiring outlook into non-dogmatic liberal religion.